jsomers1/snakeid-image-classifier/README.md

 # <a name="tools"></a>Tools
 * Python
 * Docker
-* Tensorflow Docker Image
+* Tensorflow Docker Image (from Macgyver)
 * Flask
 * HTML

 # <a name="method"></a>Methodology
 * Compiled image library by web scraping (get_images.py) and through iNaturalist's CSV downloader
 * Renamed and restructured image library for 2 image classes
-* Downloaded Docker and Macguyver Tensorflow Docker image
+* Downloaded Docker and Macgyver Tensorflow Docker image
 * Ran various commands from macgyver_model.sh to import, train, and test model on image library
 <table align="center">
 <tr>